lightbasenl/platforms/packages/compas-convert/docs/initial-steps.md

      - Convert all kinds of JSDoc blocks to TypeScript type-annotations.
      - Converts from the Compas test runner to Vitest
      - Adds various not-nil and `AppError` assertions in test files.
+7. Open up the project in your IDE
+   - Configure things the TypeScript language server and other stuff you'd like.
-7. Add the snippet further down this page to your `eslint.config.js`.
+8. Add the snippet further down this page to your `eslint.config.js`.
-8. Update the `Dockerfile`, if necessary to use the `dist/` directory.
-Make sure to copy over other assets from the root of the project as well like `config/tenants.json`.
+9. Update the `Dockerfile`.
+Make sure to copy over other assets from the root of the project as well like `config/tenants.json` and migration files.
+Depending on how you set this up, you might need to add a TODO to change the container commands in your infrastructure config to be updated to reflect these changes.
+10. Run ESLint for the first time via `npm run lint`.
+Ignore all errors for now.
+11. Stage and commit all files.
+Double check that `dist/` is in your `.gitignore`.
+Open a WIP pull request with at least the following contents:
+    - Point to the docs of this repository.
+12. Progress to [choose your own adventure](./choose-your-own-adventure.md).
+In general, commit often.
+Leave behind a trail of `TODO(compas-convert)` when it makes sense, and use `$ConvertAny` where it makes sense.

 ## Snippet for eslint.config.js